Example Walkthrough

 Checking our git log, we can see that our changes from apply have been saved.

-We can check the four grouping tsvs cubids-apply
+We can check the four grouping tsvs cubids apply produces (v1_*) to ensure they look as expected —

-expected — that all files with variant scanning parameters have been renamed to indicate the parameters
+that all files with variant scanning parameters have been renamed with the correct format

 Exemplar testing

-subsequent step through the creation of an Exemplar Dataset: a subset
+CuBIDS facilitates this subsequent step through the creation of an Exemplar Dataset:

 parameters by including one subject from each Acquisition Group.

-Dataset can easily be created with the cubids-copy-exemplars
+The Exemplar Dataset can easily be created with the cubids copy-exemplars command,

 Once a preprocessing pipeline completes successfully on the Exemplar Dataset, the full dataset can be executed with confidence, as a pipeline’s behavior on the full range of metadata heterogeneity in the dataset will have already been discovered during exemplar testing.